time-loop/clickup-projen/README.md

         - Include administrators (if you have to break the rules, you have to disable this first)

 That's it!
 Now go write a failing test and some code to make it pass!

+NOTE: Implementing and using https://github.com/apps/settings would automate most of the above.
+We should do this for better compliance.

 ## Use Your New Private Library